Pandas Merge DataFrames Explained Examples

 df2 = pd.DataFrame(technologies2,index=index_labels2)

-pandas merge dataframes
+pandas merge DataFrames

 3.1 pandas.merge() DataFrames

 In my first example of merge(), I will use default params where it does inner join on the same columns presented on both DataFrames.
-From our DataFrame’s the common column is Courses.
+From our DataFrame the common column is Courses.
 If you want to concat DataFrames use pandas.concat() method.

 # Using pandas.merge()